sakhi05/Exploring-Airbnb-Market-Trends/README.md

 The analysis provides:

-- A snapshot of NYC Airbnb pricing and availability
+- A description of NYC Airbnb pricing and availability
 - Insights into host engagement and guest review patterns
 - Recommendations for pricing strategies and market positioning